mayaanne/foundations/resources /retired-install-software-instructions.md

 [Main Index](../README.md)

-# Installation software - RETIRED
+# Installation - RETIRED

 __These instructions were part of the phase-0 (Foundations) orientation material and have been superseeded.
 They are included here as a resource for students transitioning from Phase-0 into Foundation.__

+# Install software

 At EDA you'll be using three tools every day: a terminal, an editor and Git.
 You'll also need a web browser of course, and for consistency we suggest you use Google Chrome.
 We'll be installing the following: